warhorn/help.warhorn.net/_includes/docs.md

 1. Create an account (select email address / password or Facebook integration).
 If you already have an account, skip to the next step.
 2. Set your time zone.
 Warhorn is used globally, so setting your time zone is critical.
 (Account section)
 3. Input your Paizo Organized Play ID number in the Organized Play section of your account.
-4. Saving your character information to Warhorn requires that you have a paid VIP subscription.
-Organized Play does not require that you subscribe.
-However, if you do, the VIP subscription is either $5 monthly or $50 annually.
-If you subscribed previously and have one of the legacy subscription packages, you will need to update your subscription to the new plan, as this does not occur automatically.
-   a.
-Billing shows as being international and charged to paddle.com.
-5. Optionally, link your Social accounts (Discord or Facebook; Google+ is still listed, but you can use this to link your Google account)
+4. Optionally, link your Social accounts (Discord or Facebook; Google+ is still listed, but you can use this to link your Google account)
    a.
 If you choose to sign up for Discord using your Facebook account, your account will automatically be linked.

 # Creating an Event